WilliamC07/MazeRunner/README.md

 Working on converting a boolean[][] of where walls are to a 2D grid of walls

 5/28/19
-Continued working on wall Generation
+Continued working on wall generation
 Merged working branch to deal with merge conflict early

 5/29/19
 Fixed generating horizontal walls (fixed infinite loop)
-Starting working on vertical walls
+Starting working on generating vertical walls (determined condition for a vertical wall)

 5/30/19
-Continued work on converting maze to walls
+Continued work on converting maze to walls (vertical walls start and end point)

 6/1/19
 Finish converting maze to walls